 It’s also worth noting that choline can be found in soy products, especially soy lecithin.
 Choline is a key component of lecithin (phosphatidylcholine), which is a fat-like substance found in our cells.
-Soy lecithin is a controversial substance that is present in soy products, including soybeans/edamame, tofu, tempeh, natto and miso.
+Soy lecithin is a controversial substance that is used in food products as an emulsifier and sold as supplements.

 Soy lecithin is added to many processed, packaged foods because it helps to bind foods and acts like an emulsifier, preserving the texture of foods and making them more shelf-stable.
 Although soy lecithin is considered safe by the FDA, at times it can result in negative reactions including nausea, bloating, constipation, rashes on the skin, abdominal pain and other digestive problems.

 I have some other issues with soy lecithin in general, including that it contains isoflavones that have estrogenic effects on the body and that the majority of soy on the market today is genetically modified.
 There’s really no way to detect the source of soy lecithin, so we should assume that it’s extracted from GM soy, unless it’s labeled as organic.
 (5)